 So it’s best to meet these people in person if possible to build a level of trust.
 Or if that’s not possible, make sure they give you those Benjamins before you get your butt to work!

 My first two customers went from one-time project work to a paid monthly retainer where I work on essentially whatever I see fit.
 That’s a much better situation than trying to be a master of litigation, let me tell you.

 When you get a handful of raving clients, people will start coming to you because they will refer you.

-Plus people like to talk about themselves, so they’ll like you even more when you show interest in how they’ve built their business!
+Plus, people enjoy talking about themselves, so they’ll like you that much more when you show interest in how they’ve built their business!

-You will then transition from a web designer only to a local online marketing expert.
+Go from a web designer to a local marketing expert.

 Don’t pigeonhole yourself or think you don’t have what it takes to add new services to increase your income.
-I felt the same way at times, but I can assure you that you’ll learn a TON from your first handful of websites.
+I felt the same way at times, but I can assure you that you’ll learn a ton from your first handful of websites.

 Have a question on this topic of what to charge for a website or a personal experience with web design pricing you’d like to share?
-Leave your comment below…
+Leave your comment below!

 This was the best article I have read and very helpful.
 I’m new to the industry and just trying to find guidance.
 Thank you for this!